-- Possibly argumentation along the lines of cases such as Mangold (2005) and Kücükdeveci (2010), i.e. reliance on the primacy of EU law (here: the principle of equality as enshrined in Arts.
-21 and 23 of the Charter) in order to set the national law aside. - Consequence: the insurance contracts breach national law.
+- Potential argument along the lines of those used in cases such as Mangold (2005) and Kücükdeveci (2010), i.e. reliance on the primacy of EU law (here: the principle of equality as enshrined in Arts.
+21 and 23 of the Charter) in order to set the conflicting national law aside. - Consequence: the insurance contracts breach national law.

-Action under national law, based

-on national law
+Action under national law, based on national law